zoraork555/Overlapping-Strings-and-MergeSort/README.md

 ## How to use
 The command to use this file is "./a.exe {i/s} {file 1} {file 2}"
 The first argument is 'i' for integer and 's' for string

+## Files
+For testing purposes, two pairs of files have been provided to see the project work.
+in1.txt and in2.txt are a pair.
+They contain integers.
+in3.txt and in4.txt are a pair.
+They contain strings.